seqeralabs/wave/README.md

 # tower-reg

-Proof-of-concept for an ephemeral container registry that injects a custom payloads during an arbitrary image pull.
+Ephemeral container registry that injects a custom payloads during an arbitrary image pull.

-The main goal is showing the possibility to append a layer into any Linux container including a FUSE driver to access a S3 bucket.
+The main goal is to have a custom registry server how append a layer into any Linux container including a FUSE driver to access a S3 bucket.

 ### How it works